Safe Routes to School E-News

 Join our presenters as we discuss the influence of district policies on walking and bicycling to school.
 You’ll learn about various policy opportunities at the district level, and be introduced to a new, free online workbook for building and customizing their own policies.

 We’re also happy to welcome Matthew Colvin as our Federal Policy Manager.
-Matthew will lead the National Partnership’s legislative strategy on Capitol Hill and with federal agencies, conducts grassroots lobbying, policy research and analysis to advance the Safe Routes to School national movement.
+Matthew will lead the Safe Routes Partnership’s legislative strategy on Capitol Hill and with federal agencies, conducts grassroots lobbying, policy research and analysis to advance the Safe Routes to School national movement.

 Bicycle safety education has developed into its own field over the past decade with a variety of implementation options depending primarily on the amount of time and resources available.
 Choosing the right curriculum is not easy, and as educators, we must make informed compromises.
 Not sure where to start?
 Here are two integral resources when considering what to teach during valuable class time.